 CIV ENV 203-0 Energy and the Environment Introduction to the mitigation of environmental impacts and the science and engineering behind sustainable energy production.
-Taught with ENVR SCI 203; students may not earn credit for both courses.
 Prerequisites: MATH 224 or equivalent; CHEM 103, 172, or equivalent.

 CIV ENV 216-0 Mechanics of Materials I Analytical and experimental study of stresses and deformations and their application to the design of machine and structural elements subjected to static, dynamic, and repeated loads.
 Prerequisite: GEN ENG 205-2 or 206-2.